chefk5/news-app/README.md

 ### Limitations

-- UI can be a bit intimidating
+- UI can be improved
 - No tests where added
+- No ID added to list elements

+### Technologies used

+Vite, Typescript, React Redux toolkit, RTK query, React router dom, Chakra-ui

 ## Getting Started